relloller/node-queens/README.md

-node-queens
+# node-queens
 This repo approaches the infamous N-Queens puzzle through the use of concurrent node.js instances.

-  1. recursive backtracking algorithm(non-bitwise)
+1. Recursive backtracking algorithm(non-bitwise)

        node nodeQueens.js '# of queens'

-  2. spawns concurrent node.js instances to run above algorithm
+1. Spawns concurrent node.js instances to run above algorithm

        node nodeQueensParent.js '# of queens'

-  3. recursive bitwise algorithm(based on MCPL algorithm by Martin Richards)
+1. Recursive bitwise algorithm(based on MCPL algorithm by Martin Richards)

        node nodeQueensBitwise.js '# of queens'

-  4. spawns concurrent node.js instances to run above bitwise algorithm - modified to accept an argument for placement of starting queen
+1. Spawns concurrent node.js instances to run above bitwise algorithm - modified to accept an argument for placement of starting queen

        node nodeQueensBitwiseParent.js '# of queens'

+## Algorithm Optimizations
+* Symmetry of solutions - Only half of the columns need to be solved.
+The other half can be inferred by mirroring found solutions.
+For odd numbered board sizes, the middle column will be solved as well.
+* Variable queen placements - Creating a function parameter for variable queen placements enables the problem to be broken down and solved by parallel processes

-Performance Data:
+## Performance Data:

 	MacBook Pro Ret 2015 2.7 GHz Intel Core i5 8 GB  (4 cores)